 But I first and foremost want longer days – at least 36 hours, better yet 48.

-While Kampot is nice, the guest house I’m staying at is the coziest I’ve been to in Cambodia by now.
-The room is quite small, but it’s so pleasant and with all these pretty, pretty details.
+While Kampot is nice, the guest house I’m staying at is the coziest I’ve been to in Cambodia so far.
+The room is quite small, but it’s so pleasant with all these pretty, pretty details.
 I’d like to spend time here.

 Reading.
 Writing.
 Cherishing.